Code-Institute-Submissions/Keeganw3-Project-PP2_FebResub/README.md

 ## Randomised Questions
 * This would've made it so different questions are asked on each attempt.
 This would be limited to 3 attempts.
 ## Halting Progress
 * The user would have to restart from the beginning when they got a question wrong.
-This could've made the game annoying to play and win so it was scrapped.
+This would've made the game more difficult to play through.

 # Testing
 ## Validator Testing